webqit/oohtml/README.md

 });
 ```

-*...both of which get notified on doing the below*:
+*...both of which get notified on doing something like the below*:

 ```js
 document.querySelector('template[def="foo"]').content.firstElementChild.remove();